IBM/aspera-cli/docs/README.erb.md

       Use the gem pack of the release.
       It includes the `<%=gemspec.name%>` gem.
-      On the air-gapped system, unzip and then:
+      On the air-gapped system, extract the archive and run:

       ```shell
       gem install *.gem